luis33338/battlestax-tutorial/TUTORIAL.md

 ## BattleStax Tutorial - Step 2

 ### Objectives
 The REST API is stateless, and therefore helps functions scale horizontally.
-In step 2 of the Battlestax tutorial, we will create and test an API call to Astra:
+In step 2 of the Battlestax tutorial, we will:
-*
+* We create test cases to check that our API call is working correctly
+* Build the API call to Astra to create a game document, based on the requirements from our test

 ### Prerequisites:
 To begin the Battlestax tutorial, you will need the following: